State news: Iran executed 4 people it says spied for Israel

 In January, Israel said it had broken up an Iranian spy ring that recruited Israeli women via social media to photograph sensitive sites, gather intelligence and encourage their sons to join Israeli military intelligence.

 In July, Iran said it arrested members of an armed group linked to Mossad after they sneaked into Iran from across its western border.
 In 2020, Iran executed a man convicted of leaking information to the U.S. and Israel about a prominent Revolutionary Guard general who was later killed by a U.S. drone strike in Iraq.

+Israel also regularly carries out strikes on Iran-allied militant groups in neighboring Syria.
+Iran has been a main supporter of Syrian President Bashar Assad during the country’s 11-year civil war, sending thousands of Iran-backed fighters from around the region to fight alongside his forces.
+Israeli officials rarely discuss its operations but have said in the past that they will work on preventing Iran’s entrenchment in Syria.